UMR731x/TODO_LIST/ImportantJobs.md

 ```
 > ~/new

-3. restart gateway anyway (Use a 10s delay cron task)
+3. restart gateway anyway (Use a 20s delay cron job)

 REMEMBER: DO NOT DO ANY OTHER ACTION.
 JUST FOLLOW MY REQUESTS.
 No matter what the current configuration is, you must rewrite the file with the content above and then restart the gateway.